-Contribution ID: 15
+Contribution ID: 78

-Type: not specified
+Type: Poster

-KATRIN like MINI MAC-E Filter with a tritium source for the advanced physics lab course
+KATRIN-like mini MAC-E Filter with a tritium source for the advanced physics lab course

-Wednesday, May 24, 2023 2:00 PM (1 hour)
+Wednesday, October 16, 2024 5:15 PM (2 minutes)

-The KATRIN experiment at the Karlsruhe Institute of Technology (KIT) aims to determine the effective neutrino mass using the kinematics of electrons from the tritium -decay.
-The integral energy spectrum of the electrons is measured by a electro-static high-pass filter, using the MAC-E filter principle (Magnetic Adiabatic Collimation and Energy filter).
+The KATRIN experiment aims to determine the effective neutrino mass using the kinematics of electrons from the tritium $\beta$ -decay.
+The integral energy spectrum of the electrons is measured by an electro-static high-pass filter, using the MAC-E filter principle (Magnetic Adiabatic Collimation and Electrostatic filter).
 Only electrons with energies above the retarding potential of the filter are counted at the detector at the end of the MAC-E spectrometer.

-In order to give students the opportunity to learn more about the experimental principles behind KATRIN, a smaller version of the MAC-E filter setup, called MiniMACE, has been built, which will be used in the advanced physics lab course at KIT.
-With a scale of approximately 1:20 the MiniMACE experiment includes all the major components of KATRIN: a tritium source, the spectrometer with adjustable high voltage, a high resolution detector and the magnetic guiding field.
-Other than KATRIN, the source uses two implanted disks with tritium and 83\vec{MMM} that can be exchanged inside the ultra-high vacuum source chamber.
+In order to give students the opportunity to learn more about the experimental principles behind KATRIN, a smaller version of the MAC-E filter setup, called Mini MAC-E, has been built, which will be used in the advanced physics lab course at KIT.
+With a scale of approximately 1:20 the Mini MAC-E experiment includes all the major components of KATRIN: a tritium source, the spectrometer with adjustable high voltage, a high resolution detector and the magnetic guiding field.
+Other than KATRIN, the source uses two implanted disks with tritium and $^{83m}Kr$ that can be exchanged inside the ultra-high vacuum source chamber.
 This poster shows the design of the physics lab setup and reports on first results.
-This project has been supported by RIRO (Research Infrastructure in Research- Oriented teaching), which is part of the ExU project at KIT.
+This project has been supported by RIRO (Research Infrastructure in Research-Oriented teaching), which is part of the ExU project at KIT.